 Why have people’s rights and their relationship with the state changed?
 How have people challenged authority and how have governments responded to those challenges?
 How has Parliament and parliamentary democracy evolved?
 What impact have changes in political status had on people’s lives?
 What is the significance of key individuals and events in the changing relationship between the individual and the state?

-Students will explore four contexts: Challenging authority and feudalism, Challenging royal authority, Reform and reformers, Equality and rights.
+You will explore four contexts: Challenging authority and feudalism, Challenging royal authority, Reform and reformers, Equality and rights.

 Elizabethan England, c1568–1603